Skip to main content

 5. The legal context for the statement of purpose

 5.1.
 Schedule 2 of The Regulated Services (Registration) (Wales) Regulations 2017 sets out the information which must, as a minimum be included within the statement of purpose.
-A list of this required information can be found in annex 2.
+A list of this required information can be found at Annex 2 below.

 Annex